 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include:

-- Bullying and Harassment Policy.
-This ensures all employees have a right to be treated with consideration, dignity and respect and is committed to providing a working environment free from any form of harassment.
+4. Bullying and Harassment Policy.
+This ensures all employees have aright to be treated with consideration, dignity and respect and is committed to providing a working environment free from any form of harassment.

 GLL operates maintains a preferred supplier list.
 We conduct due diligence on all suppliers before allowing them to become a preferred supplier.
-Where a supplier falls into one of our high risk category – (as identified but not limited to those areas named above) additional information will be requested from them to ensure compliance.
+Where a supplier falls into one of our high risk category – (as identified but not limited to those areas identified) additional information will be requested from them to ensure compliance at regular intervals

-We require that they confirm to us that:
+We require that they confirm and evidence to us that:

 Training & Guidance